Best Quinoa Recipe (On the Stove!)

 - Use a fork to fluff the quinoa once it’s done.
 This keeps the texture light and separates the grains.

-How to Serve Quinoa
+How to Use Quinoa

 - As a side dish with grilled chicken, fish, or roasted vegetables.